 4Rs in Tompkins County

 Preventing waste means that we don’t create it in the first place.
-We can reduce waste by changing our purchasing practices, including the types of products and packaging that we buy.
+We can reduce waste by changing our purchasing practices and behaviors, including the types of products and packaging that we buy.
 Reducing what is used can cut down on the volume or toxicity of the waste stream.
 Because we don’t create this material, we avoid all the environmental impacts and costs of producing a product in the first place.

 Ways to reduce:

-- Use your own container to buy products in bulk
+- Use your own container to buy products in bulk.

-- Purchase items loose instead of prepackaged
+- Purchase items loose instead of prepackaged.

-- Reduce impulse buys by making a list before going grocery shopping, and sticking to it while in the store; consider large purchases for at least 24 hours before committing
+- Reduce impulse buys by making a list before going grocery shopping, and sticking to it while in the store; consider large purchases for at least 24 hours before committing.

 To reuse something means to use it over again.
 This can happen when an item is used for its original purpose or for a new one.
 Reuse is a great way to extend the life of goods that we already have, minimize the need for new items, and keep materials out of the landfill.